amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 ### Solution

-Best probable solution is to use any collection type to contain list of data.
+So, can't we use generic arrays for our purpose?
+No, we can use generic arrays but it is advisable to use any collection type to contain list of data which comprises more operations to be performed on it.

+I would love to discuss more on **Array Reification** in future posts to provide you with the actual example on using such kind of generic arrays.